 Pupils’ personal development is excellent, reflecting the importance the school places on spiritual and moral education, and the part played by the highly effective pastoral care system for boarding and day pupils in their social and cultural development.
 The school meets its aims to help pupils become mature and honourable, inspired by high ideals and capable of leadership.
 Boarding is of excellent quality, with excellent outcomes, accommodation and leadership and management of boarding all playing a key part in the effectiveness of the school and ensuring that it meets its aims.
 The school has met in full the recommendations which arose from the previous inspection of boarding.

 The school is very well governed by a body of trustees which includes lay people as well as religious, with a strong focus on safeguarding, and on holding the school stringently to account to help it improve its provision.
 Leadership and management of this complex school, with its many facets, is excellent overall.
 There are great strengths in spiritual, moral and social development, boarding and pastoral care.
 This is a vibrant, cohesive school community which is enjoyed by its pupils and strongly supported by its parents.
 The school knows where its areas for development lie, specifically in the further development of teaching and in the improvement of the quality of marking and assessment.
 It is well placed to achieve its plans.

-	To view the complete Independent Schools Inspectorate Report for Ampleforth College please click here.
+To view the complete Independent Schools Inspectorate Reports for Ampleforth College please see the pdf downloads below.